se-edu/learningresources/contents/javascript/Javascript-modules.md

 Following are reasons why use modules in JavaScript.
 The reasons below are not exclusive to JavaScript, but may also be general reasons for using modules in other languages.

 **1. Better management of code base** <br>
 Using modules will break the code base into smaller parts which if done well can help in managing a code base, especially a large one.
-To be able to modularize your code well, you can apply Software Engineering principles such as [SOLID](http://se-education.org/se-book/principles/solidPrinciples/index.html), etc.
+To be able to modularize your code well, you can apply Software Engineering principles such as _[SOLID](http://se-education.org/se-book/principles/solidPrinciples/index.html)_, etc.

 **2. Namespacing** <br>
 Because of how [JavaScript scoping](https://www.sitepoint.com/demystifying-javascript-variable-scope-hoisting/) works, avoiding global variable can be an issue.
 Modules allows JavaScript developer to avoid this problem by isolating the namespace to a specific module.

 **3. Reusability** <br>
-As per [Don't Repeat Yourself (DRY) Principle](http://se-education.org/se-book/principles/dryPrinciple/index.html), modules allows developers to reuse their code that is contained in a module.
+As per _[Don't Repeat Yourself (DRY) Principle](http://se-education.org/se-book/principles/dryPrinciple/index.html)_, modules allows developers to reuse their code that is contained in a module.
 If for example we have an application that rely on a fuctionality such as string comparison function, we can separate that function into a module and let the application to use the function from that module instead of having to always repeating that function in all the places where it is needed.

 ## How to Modularize JavaScript Code?